statycc/ifspec/README.md

 * **rifl** - source/sink specification in [RIFL language][RIFL].
 * **tags** - tags applicable to the benchmark.

-This repository does not contain:
+This repository _does not contain_:
 * The tested tools or scripts to reproduce the results presented in the original paper.
 * The "Extensions" subdirectory was omitted since it only includes specific target languages.
 * Files version.txt and security-semantics.txt files were omitted as unnecessary.